 Fee-only advisors will usually charge clients based on assets under their management (AUM), a flat project fee, or an hourly rate.
 With AUM fee schedules, the cost of working with the advisor will depend on how much of your assets they manage.
 For example, if the fee-only financial planner charges a 1% fee and they manage $1,000,000 for you, you'll pay $10,000 a year for their services.

 Fee-based and commission-based advisors operate differently, and there are more variables involved based on the specific details of their commission agreements.
 If you decide to work with a fee-based or commission-based advisor, make sure to ask about their legal and ethical fiduciary responsibility to act in your best interest (here's ours).

 Although the ranges in costs and services can feel significant, it really comes down to finding an advisor that best fits your specific needs.

 It is unfortunate that not all advisors are transparent about their fee structure.
 And many clients don't even know what or how they're being charged in financial advisor fees.

 To figure out exactly how much you will pay, ask the advisor how they are getting paid, if they earn commissions, what your total costs will be, and what services you will (and will not) receive from them.

-At Elwood & Goetz, we are straightforward and transparent about our 100% fee-only structure and fee schedule.
+At Elwood & Goetz, we are straightforward and transparent when it comes to our fee schedule.
 We never accept commissions, and all our financial planning and investment services are included in our ongoing management fee.

 If you're wondering whether it's worth paying for financial advice at all, consider the three main reasons most clients hire a financial planner:

-- Delegate financial planning and investment management responsibility, so you can spend your time focusing on the people and things you care most about, like family, friends, hobbies, and career.
+- Delegate financial planning and investment management responsibility, so you can spend your time focusing on the people and things that matter most to you, like family, friends, hobbies, and career.